TaylorResearchLab/CFDIKG/Tutorials/CFDE_Sept2022_Demonstration/README.md

 d.CODE AS Glycan
 ```

-Question 2: Given a subject ID in KF, find all the HPO terms for  that patient, and then find all genes associated with those HPO terms, then  find all cis-eQTLs related to those genes.
+Question 2: A researcher wants to check all cis-eQTLs sites for possible germline variants changing gene expression in Kids First patients that may contribute to a birth defect or cancer phenotype.
+Given a particular subject ID in Kids First,  find all the HPO terms for that subject, and then find all genes associated with those HPO terms, then find all cis-eQTLs that may regulate those genes' expression.
 Note that this query is not returning variants within the subject genotype, but rather potential genomic locations to test for variants.

 ```graphql
 WITH 'PT_1J582GQE' AS KF_ID